cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/Triage.md

 - [ ] Cooldown: Using key after leaving clan. will make clan history lib first.
 - [x] Privs: opening / closing doors, by color
+- [ ] `Check` command not showing redundant privileges. (e.g. listing all the seeds when sowseed.all is on)
 - [ ] webapp with UI to set up privileges, and spit out commands.
   - check how arena does it.
   - maybe a special export string, with a command like `.castlePrivs import asdfklkjasdfjkhasdflongassstringbutnotlongerthanthemessagesizelimit`